See also a 0 degree longitude centred map.

-Data Providers for the World Ionospheric foF2 Map (updated hourly)
+Data Providers for the World Ionospheric foF2 Map (updated every 15minutes)

 The data presented in this page are derived from the automated interpretation of ionograms from around the world.
 Regional data are obtained from the Space Weather Network (SWN), formely known as IPSNET, (Australia Pacific Region).
 Global data are obtained from the NICT Space Weather Information Centre of Japan (Japanese region), the Space Physics Group at Rhodes University's Hermanus Magnetic Observatory (South African region), the Istituto Nazionale di Geofisica e Vulcanolgia, Rome, Italy (Italian Region), the Facultad Regional Tucumn, Universidad Tecnolgica Nacional, Argentina, (South American Region), the Global Ionospheric Radio Observatory (GIRO), and the United States of America Space Weather Prediction Centre (SWPC).
 The ionospheric data available from the SWPC and GIRO are contributed by the International Space Environment Service's (ISES) Regional Warning Centres (RWCs) located around the globe, the United States Air Force (USAF) and several research institutes.